National Health Service: Role in combating coronavirus pandemic

 In 2020, the NHS issued medical advice in combating COVID-19 and partnered with tech companies to create computer dashboards to help combat the nation's coronavirus pandemic.
 During the pandemic, the NHS also established integrated COVID into its 1-1-1 service line as well.
 Following his discharge from the St. Thomas' Hospital in London on 13 April 2020 after being diagnosed with COVID-19, British Prime Minister Boris Johnson described NHS medical care as "astonishing" and said that the "NHS saved my life.
 No question."
 In this time, the NHS underwent major re-organisation to prepare for the COVID-19 pandemic.

 On 5 July 2021, Queen Elizabeth II awarded the NHS the George Cross.
 The George Cross, the highest award for gallantry available to civilians and is slightly lower in stature to the Victoria Cross, is bestowed for acts of the greatest heroism or most conspicuous courage.
-In a handwritten note the Queen said the award was being made to all NHS staff past and present for their “courage, compassion and dedication” throughout the pandemic.
+In a handwritten note the Queen said the award was being made to all NHS staff past and present for their "courage, compassion and dedication" throughout the pandemic.

+In October 2022, as part of their efforts to tackle mental health challenges made worse by the pandemic, the NHS partnered with Israeli tech company Taliaz, stating that their AI-powered software translates complex genetic, demographic and clinical patient data into timesaving and cost-saving assessment, management and prescribing support tools for healthcare providers.

 Hospital beds

-In 2015, the UK had 2.6 hospital beds per 1,000 people.
+In 2020, the UK had 2.43 hospital beds per 1,000 people.
 In September 2017, the King's Fund documented the number of NHS hospital beds in England as 142,000, describing this as less than 50% of the number 30 years previously.
-In 2019 one tenth of the beds in the UK were occupied by a patient who was alcohol-dependent.
+In 2019, one tenth of the beds in the UK were occupied by a patient who was alcohol-dependent.

+Use of alternative medicine

+Since 2000, the NHS has been under significant criticism for continuing to provide and trial the pseudoscientific methods of alternative medicine.
+A 2010 Commons report noted that homeopathy "has been funded and provided on the NHS since its inception in 1948".

+The NHS also evaluated the Lightning Process for paediatric CFS/ME in the SMILE trial - "The trial population was drawn from the Bath and Bristol NHS specialist paediatric CFS or ME service", with the journal later acknowledging "the study was not fully ICMJE compliant".

+In clinical guidance, NICE's 2009 low-back-pain guideline has continued to tell clinicians to "Consider offering a course of acupuncture needling comprising up to a maximum of 10 sessions over a period of up to 12 weeks".

+Care mistakes

+A 2024 report by the public research university Imperial College London said that the NHS spends £14.7bn a year treating patients in England hurt by care mistakes.

 NHS music releases

-NHS charity songs under various choir names have become a tradition (usually at Christmas time but not necessarily) and various formation carrying the name of NHS have released singles including:
+The NHS have released various charity singles including: